Royal Crown Derby: Robert Bloor

 In 1815, the factory was leased to the firm's salesman and clerk, Robert Bloor, and the Duesburys played no further part in it.
 Bloor borrowed heavily to be able to make the payments demanded but proved himself to be a highly able businessman in his ways of recouping losses and putting the business back on a sound financial footing.
 He also possessed a thorough appreciation of the aesthetic side of the business, and under him the company produced works that were richly coloured and elegantly styled, including brightly coloured Japanese Imari patterns, generally featuring intricate geometric patterns layered with various floral designs.
 These designs proved extremely and lastingly popular, and Derby continued to thrive.

 In 1845, however, Bloor died, and after three years under Thomas Clarke, the Cockpit Works were sold and the factory closed in 1848.

-King Street
+Hiatus: the King Street Factory

-A group of former employees set up a factory in King Street in Derby, and continued to use the moulds, patterns and trademarks of the former business, although not the name, so keeping alive the Derby traditions of fine craftsmanship.
+A group of six former employees, led by William Locker, set up a factory in King Street in Derby in 1848, under Sampson Hancock (1817–1898) who had worked as a flower painter.
+They continued to use the moulds, patterns and trademarks of the former business, although not the name.
 No mechanical processes were used, and no two pieces produced were exactly the same.
 Among the items preserved was the original potter's wheel of the Duesburys, still owned by the present Royal Derby Company.